Top 10 Tips For Your First Day With A New Job

 9. Ask Questions

 You might be nervous to ask questions on your first day, but no one expects you to know everything.
-Asking questions actually shows that you are willing to learn how to do things properly, which is a good thing.
-It would be worse to try to fumble through things and end up making a mistake than to simply ask for help.
+Asking questions shows that you are willing to learn how to do things properly, which is good.
+It would be worse to try to fumble through things and make mistakes than to ask for help.

-At the same time, you don’t want to constantly ask questions.
-Try to figure things out on your own first, maybe even consult Google if possible, before asking someone else.
+At the same time, you don’t want to ask questions constantly.
+Try to figure things out yourself first, maybe even consult Google, before asking someone else.
 If you do need to ask, though, don’t be shy.

 10. Reflect on Your Day

 When you get home at the end of the day, reflect on how it went.

 What do you feel went well?
 What could you have done better?
 How can you become successful in this job?